Racist dog whistle escalates to McCarthyism in Kansas attack on college diversity | Opinion - NewsBreak

 The best answer to that question is another question: Why are we allowing it in Kansas, in 2023?

-Kansas Rep. Steven Howe, R-Salina, tore a page out of Tail-Gunner Joe’s playbook in the latest attack on racial equality in the Sunflower State.
+Kansas state Rep. Steven Howe, a Salina Republican, tore a page out of Tail Gunner Joe’s playbook in the latest attack on racial equality in the Sunflower State.

 Howe, chairman of the House Higher Education Budget Committee, sent a letter via the Legislative Research Department on Jan.
 27, demanding that all state-supported colleges and universities name names in a misguided and appalling crusade against equality in higher education.